 - Make footways as wide as possible

 - a width of 2000mm is the minimum that should be provided

 - Only if due to physical constraints min 1500mm

-- Considered shying from street furniture or walls
+- As noted have you considered shying?

 - What is role/function of street?

 - Do you want free two way movements?

 - Will there be couples/groups/families, etc